PhilAndrew/JumpMicro/README.md

 ## How to get started

+You must firstly install [Neo4J OGM OSGi](https://github.com/PhilAndrew/neo4j-ogm-osgi) so that it is available for build.

+    > git clone git@github.com:PhilAndrew/neo4j-ogm-osgi.git

+    > cd neo4j-ogm-osgi

+    > sbt publishLocal

+Then git clone this repo

-Go to the JMScalaJs directory and
+Go to the JMScalaJs directory inside JumpMicro and

     > sbt run